mpdf/mpdf.github.io/css-stylesheets/supported-css.md

 Value between 0 and 1.0

-CSS3 recommended property (but already supported by FireFox)
+CSS3 recommended property (but already supported by Firefox)

 Sets the opacity/transparency of the image.